Gizmo Watch 3 Review: Is Verizon's Kids Smartwatch Worth It in 2026?

 Here is what I actually measured over ten weeks:

-Typical daily use (my son's routine: a few voice calls, 1 to 2 video calls, GPS tracking at 5-minute intervals, some iHeartRadio listening, camera use, general watch interaction throughout the day): the watch consistently lasted about 2 full days.
+Typical daily use (our tester's routine: a few voice calls, 1 to 2 video calls, GPS tracking at 5-minute intervals, some iHeartRadio listening, camera use, general watch interaction throughout the day): the watch consistently lasted about 2 full days.
 I could charge it Monday night and it would make it through Wednesday morning with battery to spare.

 Heavy use days (weekends with frequent calling, extended iHeartRadio sessions, lots of photo-taking, GPS tracking): the watch reliably lasted a full day and still had 25 to 35 percent battery by bedtime.
 On the TickTalk 4, those same kinds of days sometimes killed the watch by 4 PM.
 That problem is gone.